Oscars producer says police offered to arrest Will Smith | WTOP News

 “He was like, ‘No, no, no, I’m fine,” Packer said.
 “And even to the point where I said, ‘Rock, let them finish.’
 The LAPD officers finished laying out what his options were and they said, ‘Would you like us to take any action?’
 And he said no.”

 The LAPD said in a statement after Sunday night’s ceremony that they were aware of the incident, and that Rock had declined to file a police report.
-The department declined comment Thursday on Packer’s interview, a longer version of which will air on Friday morning.
+The department declined comment Thursday on Packer’s interview.

+In the longer version on “Good Morning America,” Parker said he initially believed the slap was an orchestrated bit.
+“I thought it was part of something that Chris and Will were doing on their own.
+I thought it was a bit.
+I wasn’t concerned at all.”

+Packer said he went up to Rock after the incident.
+“I said, ‘Did he really hit you?’” the producer asked Rock.
+“And he looked at me and he goes, ‘Yeah, I just took a punch from Muhammad Ali,’ as only Chris can.
+He was immediately in joke mode, but you could tell that he was very much still in shock.”

 The Academy of Motion Pictures Arts and Sciences met Wednesday to initiate disciplinary proceedings against Smith for violations against the group’s standards of conduct.
 Smith could be suspended, expelled or otherwise sanctioned.